a5221985/tutorials/Architecture/developer_to_architect_mastering_software_architecture.md

 			1. Intelligent routing is not required
 				1. Only one cache
 			2. Easy to scale out this cache
+				1. Scaling responsibility can be decoupled to caching mechanism
+				2. They can be clustered easily
+					1. Can cache huge data
+			3. Good for large data sets
+			4. No intelligent routing
+			5. No duplication of data
 2. Where do we need this dynamic data caching?
 	1. Services
 		1. If they fetch data from database